bomonike/bomonike.github.io/anyscale-ray.md

 <a target="_blank" href="https://www.linkedin.com/in/robert-nishihara-b6465444/">
 Robert Nishihara</a>

-On <a target="_blank" href="https://learning.oreilly.com/videos/-/0636920487463/" title="Dean Wampler on Scaling ML/AI Applications with Ray">video October 5 2020</a> Dean Wampler</a> (<a target="_blank" href="https://deanwampler.com">deanwampler.com</a>) Head of DevRel at Anyscale, said "The biggest use uer of Ray is Ant Financial in China.
+On <a target="_blank" href="https://learning.oreilly.com/videos/-/0636920487463/" title="Dean Wampler on Scaling ML/AI Applications with Ray">video October 5 2020</a> Dean Wampler (<a target="_blank" href="https://deanwampler.com">deanwampler.com</a>) when he was Head of DevRel at Anyscale, said "The biggest use uer of Ray is Ant Financial in China.
 It's like the Stripe/Paypal of China, running thousands of nodes."
 He's <a target="_blank" href="https://www.linkedin.com/in/deanwampler/">now IBM's chief technical representative to the AI Alliance (@the-aialliance)</a>.
     * Author of "Programming Scala, Third Edition", 2021
     * polyglotprogramming.com/talks

-<a target="_blank" href="https://www.linkedin.com/in/dmatrix/">Jules Damji</a>, pormerly at Databrickss, is Lead Developer Advocate at Anyscale, gave these talks:
+<a target="_blank" href="https://www.linkedin.com/in/dmatrix/">Jules Damji</a>, formerly at Databrickss, is Lead Developer Advocate at Anyscale, gave these talks:
    * https://github.com/dmatrix/ray-core-tutorial#-setup-instructions-for-local-laptop-
    * https://github.com/dmatrix/ray-misc-examples
    * https://github.com/ray-project/ray-educational-materials